-- estimated offering expenses payable by us.
-We may also increase or decrease the number of shares we are offering.
-A 1,000,000 share increase or decrease in the number of shares offered by us would increase or decrease pro forma as adjusted cash and cash equivalents, total assets and total stockholders' deficit by approximately \$16.7 million, assuming that the assumed initial offering price to the public remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (4) We define working capital (deficit) as total current assets less total current liabilities.
+(2) Pro forma as adjusted consolidated balance sheet data reflects the pro forma items described immediately above and our sale of 10,900,000 shares of common stock in this offering at the initial public offering price of \$23.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

+(3) We define working capital (deficit) as total current assets less total current liabilities.
 See our consolidated financial statements included elsewhere in this prospectus for further details regarding our current assets and current liabilities.
 Changes in working capital (deficit) reflect increases in deferred revenue and deferred commissions as a result of our subscription model and our adoption of ASC 606.